-The Turners Falls Water Department's main source of water consists of two artesian wells located off Center Street in Montague Center.
-These gravel-packed Wells #1192000 1G and #1192000 2G pump 1.2 to 2 million gallons of water per day to the filter plant.
+The Turners Falls Water Department's main source of water consists of one ground water artesian well located off Center Street in Montague Center.
+Gravel-packed Well#1192000 2G pumps 1.2 to 2 million gallons of water per day to the filter plant.
 At the plant, the water is sand filtered for the removal of iron and manganese; the treated, filtered water is then discharged into the gravity-fed distribution system.
 The Hannegan Brook Well located near Lake Pleasant can yield 1.44 MGD to meet future water demands.
 The water quality is good and only requires the addition of water treatment chemicals for pH adjustment.
 The storage facilities in Turners Falls have a total storage capacity of 6.3 million gallons.
 Lake Pleasant and Green Pond are emergency backup surface water supplies.
-Please call Mike or Suzanne to answer any questions at (413) 863-4542, e-mail: clerk@turnersfallswater.com, or www.turnersfallswater.com
+Please call Jeff or Suzanne to answer any questions at

+(413) 863-4542, e-mail: clerk@turnersfallswater.com, superintendent@turnersfallswater.com or www.turnersfallswater.com